rabbitstack/rabbitc/README.md

 # rabbitc

 **rabbitc** is the micro container runtime meant for learning purposes.
-For more information please read the blog [post](http://rabbitstack.github.io/operating%20systems/containers/linux-container-internals-part-ii/).
+For more information, read the blog [post](http://rabbitstack.github.io/operating%20systems/containers/linux-container-internals-part-ii/).

 ## Building